 2 GOP senators break with leaders on vote to release all Epstein-related files

-- Senate Majority Leader Chuck Schumer proposed an amendment to the National Defense Authorization Act requiring the release of all Jeffrey Epstein-related documents within 30 days, demanding a public vote from all members of Congress.
+- Senate Majority Leader Chuck Schumer attached an amendment to the National Defense Authorization Act, requiring the release of Jeffrey Epstein-related documents within 30 days.

 Schumer Ambushes GOP with Epstein Files Vote